venkatesupunugupati/CodingPuzzles/README.md

   03:50 PM Future of Particle Imaging with Muons (Vignette)
   03:55 PM Architecting the Intelligent Apps Engineer (Vignette)
   04:00 PM Poster Session and Networking Event (120 min)

+## 2. FizzBuzz Problem - Library and Console Application
+  For each multiple of 3, print "Fizz" instead of the number
+  For each multiple of 5, print "Buzz" instead of the number
+  For numbers which are multiples of both 3 and 5, print "FizzBuzz" instead of the number